 Professor Lev Tarasov

-IAS and Prowse Fellowship at Van Mildert College (February - March 2012)
+IAS and Prowse Fellowship at Van Mildert College, Durham University (February - March 2012)

 Lev Tarasov holds the Canada Research Chair in glacial dynamics modelling and is an associate professor in the Department of Physics and Physical Oceanography at Memorial University of Newfoundland and Labrador.
 He completed a PhD in theoretical physics at the University of Toronto while running an organic farming operation.
 Leaving a life of "head in the clouds and feet in the earth", he moved into the Earth Systems Modelling field to combine interests in the environment and in the modelling of complex systems with a physics background.